-A total of 148 bird species have been detected near observers (<100 m) during passive bird surveys at Black-backed Woodpecker survey points (Table 9).
-In 2019, only one new species was discovered and added to the species list, the Northern Mockingbird.
-As expected, the number of new species added each year has plateaued, with only 6 species added over the last 4 years (Figure 9).
+A total of 154 bird species have been detected near observers (<100 m) during passive bird surveys at Black-backed Woodpecker survey points (Table 9).
+In 2021, six new species were discovered and added to the species list: Black-chinned Hummingbird, Bobolink, Golden Eagle, Northern Saw-whet Owl, Swainson's Hawk, and Yellow-breasted Chat.
+This number is greater than in previous years; generally, the number of new species added each year has plateaued, with only 6 species added over the previous 4 years (Figure 9).
 Combined with community models, such data can provide robust estimates of true community size and how communities are structured relative to fire regimes (Tingley et al. 2016a, Tingley et al. 2020a).

 Figure 9.
-Empirical species accumulation curve for the number of species detected <100 m from observers during passive bird surveys at Black-backed Woodpecker points, 2009-2019.
+Empirical species accumulation curve for the number of species detected <100 m from observers during passive bird surveys at Black-backed Woodpecker points, 2009-2021.

 Table 9.
 All bird species recorded within 100-m of observers during passive bird surveys sorted taxonomically.
-Also presented is the year each species was first recorded in surveys, the number of years (of 11 possible) that they have been recorded at least once, and the average % of survey points (across the eleven survey years) at which the species was detected.
+Also presented is the year each species was first recorded in surveys, the number of years (of 12 possible) that they have been recorded at least once, and the average % of survey points (across the eleven survey years) at which the species was detected.